 - Patient Education.
 Caregivers in long-term care facilities should teach patients the names of their medications, what they look like, how they’re supposed to take it, what the dosage is, the potential reactions, and what it’s being used to treat.

-If your loved one has suffered injuries because of a medication error or any other form of abuse or neglect in a nursing home or long-term care facility, legal representation from the Crowe Arnold & Majors, LLP can help you hold the nursing home or its employees responsible for their actions.
+If your loved one has suffered injuries because of a medication error or any other form of abuse or neglect in a nursing home or long-term care facility, legal representation from Crowe Arnold & Majors, LLP can help you hold the nursing home or its employees responsible for their actions.
 While we’re located in Dallas, we help victims of personal injuries all over Texas.
-To learn more about how you can recover compensation on behalf of your loved one for their injuries and suffering, call and schedule a free consultation with us.
+To learn more about how you can recover compensation on behalf of your loved one for their injuries and suffering, call and schedule a free consultation.